restimel/dynamicAstar/README.md

 # dynamicAstar
-An A* algorithm JS implementation where the graph can be built dynamically.
+An A* algorithm in JS implementation where the graph can be built dynamically.

 ## Purpose